devspace-sh/devspace/docs/pages/cli/configuration/reference.md

   excludePaths: []                  # string[] | Paths to exclude files/folders from sync in .gitignore syntax
   downloadExcludePaths: []          # string[] | Paths to exclude files/folders from download in .gitignore syntax
   uploadExcludePaths: []            # string[] | Paths to exclude files/folders from upload in .gitignore syntax
+  downloadOnInitialSync: false      # bool     | Download files that exist inside the container but not on the local filesystem during initial sync (Default: false)
   waitInitialSync: false            # bool     | Wait until initial sync is completed before continuing (Default: false)
   bandwidthLimits:                  # struct   | Bandwidth limits for the synchronization algorithm
     download: 0                     # int64    | Max file download speed in kilobytes / second (e.g. 100 means 100 KB/s)